Remember that time your friend got their child brand-new, top-of-the-range toys, only to find that they just wanted to play with the cardboard boxes?

 Another good idea before you start your loose parts hunt – ask the children.
 Give them a list of ideas and ask them what they think would be fun to play with.
 Not only are you teaching the children by involving them in the process, but you’re also building excitement.
 When those resources arrive, they’ll be engaged right away.

-Part of bringing in new resources is having a good system for risk assessing.
+Part of bringing in new resources is having a good system for risk assessment.
 This way, risk assessing every new resource can be done safely and thoroughly, without taking hours.

 Look out for risks like: